 The song goes “Jesus paid it all …,” not “Jesus paid it partially ….”

-But a large percentage of Bible publishers hold a contrary view, urging that there are three types of Old Testament law, and one of them, the moral law, applies today.
+But a significant percentage of Bible publishers hold a contrary view, urging that there are three types of Old Testament law, and one of them, the moral law, applies today.

 They state this contrary view in the notes of their Bibles like it is the only view.